jpuritz/dDocent/UserGuide.md

 Type yes or no and press [ENTER]?
 ```

-If this is the first time runnind `dDocent` on the data set, the raw sequence files **MUST** be trimmed.
+If this is the first time running `dDocent` on the data set, the raw sequence files **MUST** be trimmed.
 However, trimming only needs to be performed once.
 Let's assume the answer is `yes` for this example.

 Next `dDocent` asks if you want to assemble your data: